XRPLF/xrpl-py/CONTRIBUTING.md

 ## Write integration tests
 1. If adding functionality to a new part of the library, create new file with a class that inherits `IntegrationTestCase` from `tests.integration.integration_test_case` to store all individual tests under (ex: `class TestWallet(IntegrationTestCase)`).
 Otherwise, add to an existing file.
-2. Create an async (likely) or sync (if specifically using an individual sync client) function that contains logic for the test
+2. Create an async function for each test case (unless the test is only being used for the sync client)
 3. Include the `@test_async_and_sync` decorator to test against all client types, unless you specifically only want to test with one client.
 You can also use the decorator to:
        * Limit tests to sync/async only
        * Limit the number of retries